What to ask instead of: Where are you from?

 Have you ever heard someone ask ‘Where are you from?’
 Or perhaps ‘Where were you born?’

-We know what they mean but here’s the thing – they often won’t get the sort of answer they’re looking for and rightly so.
+We know what the person means but here’s the thing – they often won’t get the sort of answer they’re looking for.
+And rightly so.

-A better question is one I’ve been using a few times a week for over 20 years.
-“May I please know your cultural or ethnic background?”
+A better question is one I’ve been using for over 20 years.
+It’s: “May I please know your cultural or ethnic background?”
 And it’s worked a treat.

 I’ve never had anyone get annoyed or refuse to answer.
 I can honestly say I’ve had a 100% success rate.

-Interestingly, about 5% ask me to guess.
+Interestingly, about one in 20 ask me to guess.
 And I’ve even had a taxi driver add: If you get it right, the trip’s for free.
-(Just for the record: I got it wrong.)
+But just for the record, I got it wrong.